hsnlab/escape/pox/ext/doc/source/index.rst

 and activates the virtual environment transparently.
 If you want to disable the virtual environment then just delete the ``.use_virtualenv`` file.

-The virtualenv can be enabled by the ``--environment`` flag of the topmost ``escape.py`` script.
+The virtualenv can also be enabled by the ``--environment`` flag of the topmost ``escape.py`` script.

-To setup the environment manually in order to define other Python version or interpreter, enable system-wide Python / ``pip`` packages
+In order to setup the environment manually, define other Python version/interpreter, enable system-wide Python / ``pip`` packages

 .. code-block:: bash